openfl/OpenFLDevelopersGuide/keyboard-input/README.md

 The TextField class also reports a textInput event that you can listen for when a user enters text.
 For more information, see

-“Capturing text input” on page 378
+"Capturing text input" on page 378

 .